ceedubs/irrec/docs/usage.md

 ### random matches for a regular expression

-Irrec provides support for creating [Scalacheck](https://www.scalacheck.org/) generators that produce values that match a regular expression.
-This generation is done efficiently as opposed to generating a bunch of random values and then filtering the ones that don't match the regular expression (which would quickly lead to Scalacheck giving up on generating matching values).
+Irrec provides [Scalacheck](https://www.scalacheck.org/) generators that produce values that match a regular expression.
+These can be useful for tests, or even just for glancing at random matches to ensure that your regular expression does what you intended.
+Check out the [regex-explorer](regex-explorer.md) for interactive browser-based regular expression exploration powered by irrec.

 ```scala mdoc:silent
 import ceedubs.irrec.regex.gen._, CharRegexGen._